Equine and canine veterinary chiropractic care

 Animal Chiropractic (known as veterinary spinal manipulation in most states) offers non-surgical, drug free options for alleviating disorders related to improper spinal alignment and movement.
+Dr. Commerford is a completed 6 months of canine and equine chiropractor training with Options for Animals.
 When vertebrae become immovable through trauma, injury or degenerative wear and tear, the joints between often experience a decreased range of motion, often affecting the nerves that are in these congested areas.
 This decreased range of motion is often described as being "stuck" for simplicity sake, but is correctly termed a subluxation complex.
 Because the nerves are the communication links from these joints to the brain and spinal cord, messages to the rest of the body become interrupted, leading to pain and loss of function.
 Animal Chiropractic focuses on the restoration and preservation of health by removing communication barriers and restoring normal function.
-This therapy is not limited to an injured or sick pet.
 Healthy and particularly athletic animals are ideal candidates for chiropractic examination and care.
 Maintaining proper structural alignment permits optimal function of the muscles, nerves and tissues supporting the joints, resulting in improved movement, stance and flexibility.

-What can I expect during a chiropractic exam and adjustment?
+What can I expect during an equine or canine chiropractic exam and adjustment?

 Often times owners will report noticing a difference the next time they ride their horse.
 Horses with chronic chiropractic restrictions often have a lot of muscle tension as well and thus can take up to a week to show improvement because their muscles need time to relax and soften following an adjustment that restores normal range of motion and movement along the spine.
 With subsequent adjustments, if these horses are kept on a regular schedule, the rider will often notice improvement faster following adjustment and for a longer period of time.